Applications

 Registered Nurse testing for Practical Nurse

 Candidates that are unsuccessful with the first NCLEX-RN attempt are eligible to test for NCLEX-PN.
-Candidates interested in this testing option must complete the North Carolina Board of Nursing online sponsored workshop, Understanding the Scope of Practice and Role of the Licensed Practical Nurse (LPN).

 Registered Nurse candidates testing for the NCLEX-PN are not required to wait 45 days prior to testing on the first Practical Nurse attempt.
 All Registered Nurse candidates testing for NCLEX-PN will need to enter US19909900 as the Program Code for both North Carolina Board of Nursing and Pearson Vue.